-Facial paralysis is loss of facial movement because of nerve damage.
-Your facial muscles droop or become weak.
-It usually happens on just one side of the face and is typically caused by:
+Facial paralysis is a loss of facial movement due to nerve damage.
+Your facial muscles may appear to droop or become weak.
+It can happen on one or both sides of the face.
+Common causes of facial paralysis include:

-According to the National Institute of Neurological Disorders and Stroke, Bell’s palsy is the most common form of facial paralysis.
-Every year, 40,000 Americans experience sudden facial paralysis due to Bell’s palsy [NINDS].
-This condition causes the muscles on one side of the face to droop noticeably.
+According to the National Institute of Neurological Disorders and Stroke, Bell’s palsy is the most common cause of facial paralysis.
+Every year, around 40,000 Americans experience sudden facial paralysis due to Bell’s palsy.
+This condition causes inflammation of the facial nerve, which commonly causes the muscles on one side of the face to droop.

 Other causes of facial paralysis or weakness include: